WeegeeNumbuh1/FlightGazer/README.md

 </details>

 ### 🔕 Shutting Down & Restarting
+It's easier with the web-app.<br>
-To shutdown FlightGazer, do any one of the following:
+If that's not in use, to shutdown FlightGazer, do any one of the following:
 <details><summary>Show/Hide</summary>

 ```bash